-- Am I happy go out for dinner rather than self-cater?
+- Am I happy to go out for dinner rather than self-cater?

 - Is a room with its own bathroom essential for me?

-If the answer to at least five of these questions is ‘yes’, then you are a flashpacker at heart.
+If the answer to at least four of these questions is ‘yes’, then you are a flashpacker at heart.

 Perhaps in pursuing authentic travel you should look within yourself, not externally.
 Jonathan Mildenhall, the ex-CEO of Airbnb, has presented this as an alternative: